duhlarik/VendingMachineKata/README.md

 _So that I can select another item_

 When the item selected by the customer is out of stock, the machine displays SOLD OUT.
-If the display is checked again, it will display the amount of money remaining in the machine or INSERT COIN if there is no money in the machine.
+If the display is checked again, it will display the amount of money remaining in the machine or INSERT COIN_VALUE if there is no money in the machine.

 Exact Change Only
 -----------------